jbsparrow/CyberDropDownloader/docs/frequently-asked-questions.md

 <details>
 <summary> Why are all the files skipped? </summary>

-By default, the program tracks your download history and will skip any files you've previously downloaded to avoid duplicates.
+The program tracks your download history and will skip any files you've previously downloaded to avoid duplicates.
 You can disable this behavior by using the `--ignore-history` CLI argument or setting `ignore_history` to `true` in the config

 </details>